uniladtech homepage

 It's often attended by the president, and frequently features segments where the head of state mocks themselves, yet the host for this year's edition could perhaps spark debate and division among members of the LGBTQ community.

-As reported by The Hill, gay hookup app Grindr is, for the first time ever, hosting a WHCA dinner party on April 25, which also marks the first time that President Donald Trump will be in attendance across both of his terms.
+As reported by The Hill, gay hookup app Grindr is, for the first time ever, hosting an event on April 24, joining the party scene the night before the official WHCA dinner party on April 25.
+This WHCA Dinner also marks the first time that President Donald Trump will be in attendance across both of his terms.

 Advert